 Over the years, Greg has spent a great deal of time - & collaborated with many groups - in Wisconsin.
 On a personal level, he spent two months a year in the Northwoods of Wisconsin when he was growing up.
 As an adult, he has continued to have many memorable personal experiences in Wisconsin including his first triathlon near La Farge, a birthday in Lake Geneva, attending law school as a guest student in Madison & spending three days working on a farm near Black Mills.
 On the civic level, his foundation gave scholarships to a number of students attending college or graduate school in Wisconsin.
-On four occasions, Greg has volunteered at an annual Thanksgiving event in Racine.
-He has co-hosted a number of group dinners in Madison to bring people around the community together over a meal.
+On multiple occasions, Greg has volunteered at an annual Thanksgiving event in Racine.
+He also has co-hosted a number of group dinners in Madison to bring people around the community together over a meal.
 SCROLL DOWN TO CONTINUE